asmaloney/gactar/README.md

 Given that gactar in its early stages, the amod syntax may change dramatically based on use and feedback.

-**Note for Windows users:** I haven't actually built & run this on Windows directly (the GitHub CI builds it for me).
+**Note for Windows users:** I have only done limited building/testing on Windows.
 If you try it and have problems, please open [an issue](https://github.com/asmaloney/gactar/issues).

 ### What isn't implemented?